Drug & Alcohol Rehab Dorset & Near Dorset

 Empty chairs set up for a group therapy session at a drug and alcohol rehab in Dorset

-If you do decide to stage an intervention for someone you know, there are different ways to approach this.
+If you do decide to stage an intervention for someone you know that you think needs rehab support, there are different ways to approach this.

 This technique revolves around five distinct principles [53]; Ask, Advise, Assess, Assist, and Arrange.